Wealth Management

 Mr. Reynolds’ statement is a powerful one.
 It does not matter how much money you make, you have to learn to manage it wisely.
 And as these celebrities’ situations indicate, it’s not how much money you make, but rather how much money you keep.
 Unfortunately, these celebrities fell victim to what is known as lifestyle creep.
 The more money they earned, the more they spent, eventually borrowing even more money to support the lavish lifestyles to which they had become accustomed.

 Avoiding lifestyle creep requires a disciplined approach, but it need not be a complex endeavor.
 One simple technique is to employ a bucket money management system.
-Using this system, you distribute your income among five buckets: a necessities fund, an emergency fund, an investment fund, an education fund, and a fun fund.
+Using this system, you distribute your income among five buckets: a necessities fund, an emergency fund, an investment fund, a skills fund, and a fun fund.

 Necessities Fund